-Insurers have benefited greatly from their digitization efforts, McKinsey & Co. says, and some have experienced process efficiency increases of up to 50%, as well as 3-to-5% increases in underwriting and claims effectiveness.
-All of which was necessary but foundational to delivering on customers' increasingly sophisticated expectations.
+Insurers have benefited greatly from their digitalization efforts, McKinsey & Co. says.
+Process efficiency increases are as high as 50% with 3-to-5% increases in underwriting and claims effectiveness.
+All of which was necessary, but foundational, to delivering on customers' increasingly sophisticated expectations.

-To create these richer and more meaningful customer experiences, insurers need the AI-enhanced customer knowledge and intuitive context-aware workflows that characterize insurtech.
+Now, life insurers need to create even richer and more meaningful customer experiences to stay ahead of escalating expectations.
+This requires the AI-enhanced customer knowledge and intuitive contextaware workflows that characterize insurtech.

-HIGHER

-CONVERSION RATES
+HIGHER CONVERSION RATES